 And last but not least is the Free Day or component.
 For me, this is one of the essential components aside from the Discovery Day.

 The Free Day allows downtime.
-If you need it, it also enables you to visit the places you have missed so far.
+But, if you need it, it also enables you to visit the places you have missed so far.
 Or revisit places you loved.

 It is a day that remains unplanned before your departure and can be used for whatever you like once there.

 Travel can bring unexpected opportunities.
-It can also bring jetlag and exhaustion.
+Unfortunately, it can also bring jetlag and exhaustion.

 Assembling your Itinerary Template